danchoi/fredit/README.md

 Just run a fredit-enabled instance of your Rails app on a server that he or she can access through a web browser.
 This fredit-able instance can have its own Rails environment, database, and git branch.
-You probably put a copy of your app on staging server anyway, so you can use that instance for fredit-ing.
+You probably put a copy of your app on a staging server anyway, so you can use that instance for fredit-ing.

 ## The best Ruby templating system is other people